N-Coder/studip-fuse/README.md

 For this reason, the following details are design-decisions and no bugs:
 - the whole mount is read-only, so no modification to the downloaded files is possible.
 - all information is cached in a static, but lazy way.
 This means that once you open a folder or file, its contents will be loaded once and stay the same throughout the whole lifetime of the program, even if they are changed online.
-  To load the updated information, you need to restart the driver. <!-- or open a file descriptor for the hidden file ".clear_caches" (e.g. using `cat Stud.IP/.clear_caches`). -->
+  To load the updated information, you need to restart the driver or use the `--cache-expiry` option.
   Note: If a file didn't change online, its previously downloaded version may still be reused.
 Directories will always be loaded anew.
 - the driver needs to have a working internet connection to load new directories or files.
 Making already loaded files and folder persistently available when working offline is not guaranteed.
 - when mounting in background mode, problems with the Stud.IP API (e.g. wrong password) will only be detected _after_ the program forks to background.
 This problem will be reported to the syslog and the program exits.